Skip to Main Content

 69 Montgomery Street

 On June 16, 2008, Jersey City's main post office was rededicated and named for former US Representative Frank J. Guarini in recognition of his promotion of the development of the Jersey City waterfront.
 A native of Jersey City, Guarini graduated Lincoln High School in 1942 and fought in World War II as a Navy Reserve lieutenant aboard the USS Mount McKinley.
-A graduate of Dartmouth College, he earned Juris doctor and master of law degrees from New York University.
-Guarini served in the NJ Senate from 1965 to 1972 and in the US Congress from 1979 to 1983, where he was chairman of the Ways and Means Committee.
-New Jersey City University's library and the Center for Government Affairs at Saint Peter's University are named in his honor for his generous donations to the universities.
+Guarini graduated from Dartmouth College and earned his Juris Doctor and Master of Law degrees from New York University.
+He served in the NJ Senate from 1965 to 1972 and in the US Congress from 1979 to 1983, where he was chairman of the Ways and Means Committee.
+New Jersey City University's library and the Center for Government Affairs at Saint Peter's University are named in his honor due to his generous donations to the universities.

 One enters the Post Office building to the main lobby from broad flights of stairs on Montgomery Street and York Street.
 The public lobbies are decorated in Kingwood sandstone and Botticino marble.
 The ceiling of the main corridor on the first floor is decorated in solid gold leaf.
 The building's interior has steel columns and beams and is fireproofed by terra cotta.